 Interventions: education and due diligence: end users: end user - a suggested definition

-“Any business that is in a supply chain and is using another business to obtain a labour provider”
+“Any business that is in a supply chain and is using another business to obtain their temporary workforce, i.e. a Labour Provider (LP)”